Venezuela Maduro gains control over oil contracts amid purge

 The most recent high-profile sweep saw Diego Salazar, a relative of former oil czar Rafael Ramirez, detained on Friday on charges of helping launder some around 1.35 billion euros to Andorra.

-During his Sunday television program, Maduro flashed a painting by Venezuelan painter Armando Reveron and pictures of luxury goods, including bottles from an alleged 300,000 euro wine cellar, he said belonged to Salazar.
+During his Sunday television program, Maduro flashed a painting by Venezuelan painter Armando Reveron and pictures of luxury goods, including bottles from an alleged 300,000-euro wine cellar and a gold chess set, he said belonged to Salazar.

 “Thieves!” said Maduro, banging his fist on the table, during the near five-hour broadcast.
 “All your assets must be expropriated,” he added, stressing that the money should go to state coffers.